sharmaruchi30/Python-url-dataScrapper/README.md

 4. Printing Time taken
 - Time Taken is printed after every 100 urls scraped by the program.
+- On an average time taken for every 100 urls is 30 seconds.

 ## Scraped Data
 - Check URLSDATA.json file